We have provided this blog to give our visitors as much information about the Turtle Season here in Bundaberg as we can!

 Secret insider Turtle Tips:

-- Missed out on a ticket or here from 25th March until end of April?
-Turtles nest all along our beaches so feel free to go for a walk along the beach (conscious of noise and light pollution of course) and you never know your luck.
+- Missed out on a ticket? or here after the tour season is finished?
+Turtles nest all along our beaches until mid May so feel free to go for a walk along the beach (conscious of noise and light pollution of course) and you never know your luck.
 There are volunteers patrolling the beaches until May so they will advise you what to do!

-- Hatchling Tours typically happen quicker than Nesting Tours.
+- Hatching Tours typically happen quicker than Nesting Tours.

 - Turtles don’t mind the rain so tours will operate in all weather except, lightning or extreme weather events.

-- Bring a torch on tour as you may be lucky enough to use the light to guide a little hatchling to the ocean
+- Bring a torch on tour as you may be lucky enough to use the light to guide a little hatching to the ocean